Reports

 - Open your domain and click Reports in the sidebar.

-- Give the template a name and optional description.
+- Give the report a name and optional description.

 - Choose a default date range: Last 7 days, 14 days, 28 days, 3 months, 6 months, or 12 months.

-- Toggle Compare with previous period if you want every metric to show period-over-period change.
+- Toggle Include comparison with previous period if you want every metric to show period-over-period change.

-- Add the sections you want and configure their widgets:
+- Toggle the sections you want and configure their widgets:

 - Some widgets take parameters (for example, Synthetic widgets ask which URLs and locations to chart; CrUX widgets ask which URL or origin to use).